Gryton/carnd-vehicle-detection/README.md

 frame.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.
+I implemented 3 different colors for different labels, to improve visibility.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:
+Here's an example result showing the heatmap from a series of 6 frames of video, and the bounding boxes overlaid on each frame of video, plus averaged image:

-### Here are six frames and their corresponding heatmaps:
+### Here are six frames with labels and their corresponding heatmaps:

-![alt text][image5]
+![alt text][image10]

-### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
+### Here are bounding boxes based on labels and the integrated heatmap from all six frames:
-![alt text][image6]
+![alt text][image11]
+And averaging show the difference - on last frame, where nothing is found by classifier pipeline still "finds" a car, based on previous heat maps.

 ### Here the resulting bounding boxes are drawn onto the last frame in the series:
 ![alt text][image7]